oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/serialization.md

   "data": "42"
 }
 ```
-It contains the version of OSCAR it was written by, its type, and the actual
+It contains the version of OSCAR used for serialization.
+The content is "42",
-content, in this case as an `Int`.
+it represetns a `Base.Int`, according to the `_type` field.

 ## Implementation
 All files for serialization can be found in the folder `src/Serialization`.
 The